Pandora's box

 Pandora's box is an artifact in Greek mythology connected with the myth of Pandora in Hesiod's c.
 700 B.C. poem Works and Days.
 Hesiod related that curiosity led her to open a container left in the care of her husband, thus releasing curses upon mankind.
 Later depictions of the story have been varied, with some literary and artistic treatments focusing more on the contents than on Pandora herself.

 The container mentioned in the original account was actually a large storage jar, but the word was later mistranslated.
 In modern times an idiom has grown from the story meaning "Any source of great and unexpected troubles", or alternatively "A present which seems valuable but which in reality is a curse".

 In mythology

 According to Hesiod, when Prometheus stole fire from heaven, Zeus, the king of the gods, took vengeance by presenting Pandora to Prometheus' brother Epimetheus.
 Pandora opened a jar left in her care containing sickness, death and many other unspecified evils which were then released into the world.
 Though she hastened to close the container, only one thing was left behind – usually translated as Hope, though it could also have the pessimistic meaning of "deceptive expectation".

+Modern usage

 From this story has grown the idiom "to open a Pandora's box", meaning to do or start something that will cause many unforeseen problems.
 A modern, more colloquial equivalent is "to open a can of worms".
+Pandora's box is a metaphor for something that brings about great troubles or misfortune, but also holds hope.
+Symbolically, the box represents the curiosity and desire for knowledge that can lead to both negative consequences and positive outcomes.
+The evils inside the box can be seen as the challenges and difficulties of life, while the hope represents the optimism and resilience to overcome those challenges.